SK Arts: Permanent Collection

 The Arts Board's Permanent Collection is a collection of art by Saskatchewan artists.
 It includes approximately 3,000 works of art in all media by 750 artists and is the largest body of work by Saskatchewan artists in the world.

 The Arts Board makes the Permanent Collection accessible by bringing it to workplaces, schools and communities.
 Works form the collection are loaned to galleries and other venues around the province and country for exhibitions, film production, broadcast and publication opportunities.
 The Arts Board's Art Rental program brings artwork into the office.
 Art Rental clients are Saskatchewan government departments, agencies, crown corporations, boards, commissions and the corporate sector.
 Non-profit organizations and institutions may also rent art from the Collection.

 Saskatchewan Arts Awards

 In 1988, the Arts Board established the Lifetime Award for Excellence in the Arts.
 The award honours Saskatchewan individuals whose accomplishments have had a major impact on the arts provincially, nationally and internationally.

 In 2004, the awards program expanded and the Arts Board established the Lieutenant Governor's Arts Awards to recognize the achievements made by individuals, groups and organizations in the arts.

 In 2016, it was renamed the Saskatchewan Arts Awards.
 In addition to the award, all recipients receive a cash prize.
 Award categories include Lieutenant Governor's Lifetime Achievement, Emerging Artist, Leadership - Individual, Leadership - Organization, Arts and Learning, and Artistic Excellence.

+The Saskatchewan Arts Awards was discontinued in 2023.